Conception Abbey

-Conception Abbey, site of the Basilica of the Immaculate Conception, is a monastery of the Swiss-American Congregation of the Benedictine Confederation.
-The monastery, founded by the Swiss Engelberg Abbey in 1873 in northwest Missouri's Nodaway County, was raised to a conventual priory in 1876 and elevated to an abbey in 1881.
-In 2021 the community numbered fifty-eight monks who celebrate the Eucharist and Liturgy of the Hours daily and who staff and administer Conception Seminary College, The Printery House, and the Abbey Guest Center.
-Monks also serve as parish priests and hospital chaplains in the Roman Catholic Diocese of Kansas City-Saint Joseph and other dioceses.
-There is also a large postal facility attached to The Printery House, operated by lay employees, which includes package shipping and delivery facilities.
+Conception Abbey is a monastery of the Swiss-American Congregation of the Benedictine Confederation, located in Conception, Missouri.
+Founded by the Swiss Engelberg Abbey in 1873, it was raised to a conventual priory in 1876 and elevated to an abbey in 1881.
+In 2021 the community numbered 58 monks.
+They administer Conception Seminary College, the Printery House, and the Abbey Guest Center.
+Monks also serve in the Diocese of Kansas City–Saint Joseph and elsewhere.

-Conception Abbey is located in Conception, Missouri, just outside Conception Junction.

 History

 Conception Abbey was established on 8 December 1873, by Benedictine monks of the Swiss abbey of Engelberg as a place of refuge should their monastery be suppressed by the Swiss government.
 They also came in response to the appeal of the Rev. James Power to minister to the spiritual needs of a colony of Irish and German settlers which he had established in northwest Missouri in 1858, prior to the Civil War.
 Benedictine Sisters from Maria Richenbach, a convent located not far from Engelberg, arrived in Missouri in 1873 soon after the monks, hoping ultimately to found a convent where special devotion to the Eucharist could be fostered.

 The founders of Conception Abbey were Fathers Frowin Conrad, O.S.B.
 (1833-1923), and Meinrad Widmer (1844-1901), of Lucerne, Switzerland.
 Frowin Conrad, named Placid at birth, was born in Auw, Canton Argau, Switzerland, on 2 November 1833, the eldest of twelve children, eleven boys and one girl.
 Of the eleven boys, five became priests, four of these Benedictine monks.
 Educated by the Jesuits as a youth, he entered the abbey school of Einsiedeln to study theology and then entered monastic life at Engelberg.

 Fr.
 Frowin made his profession in 1853 and was ordained a priest in 1856.
 In the next seventeen years, he served as prefect and professor in Engelberg's school, held many of the major offices in the monastery (including the important post of novice-master), pastor of the monastery's parish, and chaplain to the nearby convent of Maria Richenbach.
 These appointments witness the fact that he enjoyed the complete confidence of the abbot of Engelberg, Anselm Villiger.

 Having been directed to found a monastery of his order in the United States in 1873, Fr.
 Frowin founded the Benedictine monastery of New Engleberg at Conception, which was erected into an abbey in 1881.
 In 1885 Fr.
 Frowin was chosen as the abbey's first abbot.